Access08/ds-sql-topic-introduction-atlanta-ds-100918/README.md

 ## In This Topic

-This topic will cover how to use and navigate databases based on SQL.
+This topic will cover how to use and navigate databases with SQL.
 By the end of this topic, you’ll be able to:

 * Create SQLite3 databases.
 * Create, update, select, and delete data from database tables.